Adding custom timelog fields

 Let’s store the used Nuke version that the time log’s working file was created

-and store it inside the custom
+and store it inside the custom dict under a nuke_version key.
+For that

 we want to add this information just once, so we will register it using